aragon/geo-browser-contracts/README.md

 The following project contains the plugin smart contracts providing the foundation of the Geo Browser project.
 See `packages/contracts` and `packages/contracts-ethers`.

-A template for a future JS client and a Subgraph indexer is also provided but not populated.

 ## Getting started

 ```